moderationts/sparkle/README.md

 * `punishmentEdit` - Triggers when a punishment is edited (reason, duration), or is removed.
 * `messages` - Triggers when a message (or group of messages) is deleted, or updated.
 * `commands` - Triggers when a command is ran (including shortcuts).
+* `mediaConversion` - Triggers when a message with no content but only attachments is sent into a channel and is converted to a link that never expires.

 ```yaml
 logging: